-An idea put forward at the workshop for each property to collect its own rainwater, gained a great deal of momentum.
+An idea put forward at the workshop for each property to collect its own rainwater for irrigation use, gained a great deal of momentum.
 Rates or water rebates were suggested as possible incentives for residents to get on-board with this proposal.